learn-co-students/artist-song-modules-cb-000/README.md

 Build the `to_param` method inside your module and use the `include` keyword to include the `Paramable` module in both the `Song` and `Artist` class.
 Once you get your tests passing again, go ahead and delete the commented-out `to_param` method from the `Song` and `Artist` classes.

 Important!
 Remember to add `require_relative '../lib/concerns/paramable'` to your environment file before running any tests.
 We've already provided that line for you in fact!
-All you have to do is un-comment it out :)
+All you have to do is un-comment it out. :)

 #### Advanced: The `to_param` Method